-Can You Work While Receiving Monthly Social Security Disability Benefits in Arkansas?
+Can You Work While Receiving Monthly Social Security Disability Benefits in Fayetteville?

 The short answer to this question is yes: depending on the situation, it is possible to work and still receive Social Security Disability benefits.
 For example, you may be able to take advantage of the SSA Trial Work Period.
 The Trial Work Period allows Social Security claimants to test their work ability for nine months (about 274 days) while still receiving full benefits.
 As a Social Security claimant partaking in the Trial Work Period, you should notify the SSA immediately when you start working, stop working, or have any changes to your duties, hours, or pay.

 However, before you start working, you should consult with a Fayetteville SSDI benefits attorney.
 Unfortunately, people who work too much, and therefore earn an excessive amount of income (SGA), may be unable to qualify.
 Your attorney can evaluate your work activity and medical history to determine the most appropriate course of action.

-Can I Appeal if My SSI or SSDI Claim is Denied?
+Can I Appeal If My Disability Benefits Claim Is Denied?

 If your initial claim for disability benefits is denied, do not panic: you are entitled to multiple levels of appeal, which is the process of challenging or disputing the initial denial.
 However, as a practical matter, it is unlikely for your claim’s denial to be overturned at the second stage, which is called the “Reconsideration” level, unless substantial new evidence is presented or other unique circumstances develop.